lvulliard/Brunner2019/README.md

-# RecArg1 and arginine depletion in osteoclast differentiation
+# Metabolic Adaptation during Nutrient Scarcity Educates Multinuclear Giant Cell Formation

+## Study authors

+J.S.
+Brunner, L. Vulliard, M. Hofmann, M. Kieler, A. Lercher, A. Vogel, M. Kerndl, V. Saferding, B. Niederreiter, A. Frauenstein, C. Scherbel, Y. Mikami, G. Krönke, A. Bergthaler, J.J.
+O’Shea, T. Weichhart, F. Meissner, J. S. Smolen, P. Cheng, O. Yanes, J. Menche, P. Murray, O. Sharif, S. Blüml* and G. Schabbauer*.

+Correspondence to: gernot.schabbauer(at)meduniwien.ac.at and stephan.blueml(at)meduniwien.ac.at.

+## Data availability

+Proteomics and transcriptomics data were deposited on public repositories and are necessary to reproduce the analyses.

 ## Code summary

-Several *R* Jupyter notebooks are provided and were used to perform the analyses shown in the paper.
+Several *R* Jupyter notebooks are provided and were used to perform the analyses shown in the corresponding paper.
-All absolute paths used here and in the notebooks must be adapted to your own configuration.
+**All absolute paths used here and in the notebooks must be adapted to your own configuration.**

 ### RNA-seq analysis